craftshake/maple/README.md

-# Map Plugin
+# Maple Plugin

 This is a map & location plugin built for [Craft](http://buildwithcraft.com).

 ## Usage

-There are two different fieldtypes included in Maps:
+There are two different fieldtypes included in Maple:

 - Map: If you want to store an entire map with multiple markers (ex: Nice surfing spots)
 - Location: If you want to store just a location (ex: Location for Shop entries)